 Complex work requires multiple perspectives and non-linear processes.
 While work teams still need time and space to get things done, they also have to stay connected to the quickly-changing external environment.
 The challenge for the modern workplace is to connect external social networks with internal projects, and still remain capable of getting deadline-driven work done.
 This balance requires organizational systems that enable knowledge to flow, but more importantly it requires workers who are also engaged citizens.

 Alexis de Tocqueville wrote Democracy in America based on his travels in 1831, and identified ‘associations’ of citizens to be a driving force in the new democracy.
 These associations could also be described as communities of practice – self-forming groups of engaged citizens.
 John McKnight, in The Careless Society, described these groups as having three key capabilities: “the power to decide there was a problem, the power to decide how to solve the problem – that is, the expert’s power – and then the power to solve the problem”.
 The association of engaged and connected citizens that enabled a functioning democracy in early America is now necessary in the early network era.
-As de Tocqueville saw how a society could function without an aristocracy, we now must see how companies can function without a managerial elite, and cities can operate without bureaucratic overlords.
+As de Tocqueville saw how a society could function without an aristocracy, we now must see how companies can function without a managerial elite, and people can operate without bureaucratic overlords.

 Both the gamer and artist mindsets can help us navigate the network era.
 We need to probe the system, detect patterns, and create something new.
 It’s time to prepare for a hustle economy by becoming gamers, artists, and aggressively engaged citizens.